nicross/sea/docs/ROADMAP.md

 - Procedural skybox with sun, moon, and stars
 - Surface heightmap

+## Music
+- Add more triads to underwater soundtrack
+- Add oscillator types/colors with a moving 4D noise field

 ### Plot
-- Crashed spaceship to explore
+- Crashed spaceships to explore
   - Ovoid or disc, kilometers in scale
   - Carves out a tunnel
 - Data logs?